nidhimanoj4/Instagram/README.md

 The following **additional** features are implemented:

-- [x] Implemented a tab with a collection view of all of the user's photos posted.
+- [x] Implemented a tab with a collection view of all of the user's photos that were posted.
    - [x] One can click on the images to go to the particular post and view all the details!!!
 - [x] Profile picture on the profile tab is circular!!! :)
 - [x] Learned how to customize the launch screen which has some cool UI